Symbolic Summation of Multivariate Rational Functions: Abstract

 \section{Abstract}

-The Shift Equivalence Testing (SET) of polynomials is deciding whether two polynomials $p(x_1, \ldots, x_m)$ and $q(x_1, \ldots, x_m)$ satisfy the relation $p(x_1 + a_1, \ldots, x_m + a_m) = q(x_1, \ldots, x_m)$ for some $a_1, \ldots, a_m$ in the coefficient field.
-The SET problem is one of basic computational problems in computer algebra and algebraic complexity theory, which was reduced by Dvir, Oliveira and Shpilka in 2014 to the Polynomial Identity Testing (PIT) problem.
-This paper presents a general scheme for designing algorithms to solve the SET problem which includes Dvir-Oliveira-Shpilka's algorithm as a special case.
-With the algorithms for the SET problem over integers, we give complete solutions to two challenging problems in symbolic summation of multivariate rational functions, namely the rational summability problem and the existence problem of telescopers for multivariate rational functions.
-Our approach is based on the structure of isotropy groups of polynomials introduced by Sato in 1960s.
-Our results can be used to detect the applicability of the Wilf-Zeilberger method to multivariate rational functions.
+Symbolic summation as an active research topic of symbolic computation provides efficient algorithmic tools for evaluating and simplifying different types of sums arising from mathematics, computer science, physics and other areas.
+Most of existing algorithms in symbolic summation are mainly applicable to the problem with univariate inputs.
+A long-term project in symbolic computation is to develop theories, algorithms and software for the symbolic summation of multivariate functions.
+This paper will give complete solutions to two challenging problems in symbolic summation of multivariate rational functions, namely the rational summability problem and the existence problem of telescopers for multivariate rational functions.
+Our approach is based on the structure of Sato's isotropy groups of polynomials, which enables us to reduce the problems to testing the shift equivalence of polynomials.
+Our results provide a complete solution to the discrete analogue of Picard's problem on differential forms and can be used to detect the applicability of the Wilf-Zeilberger method to multivariate rational functions.